LIMITED TIME OFFER BLACK FRIDAYsale

 Gels, creams, and patches tend to be on the more expensive side, reaching up to $700 for a month’s supply.

-With the Rex MD TestoRx program, you’ll have access to testosterone-boosting medications that will help you feel like yourself again.
+With the Rex MD TestoRx program, you’ll have access to quality care from a team of licensed clinicians and testosterone replacement therapies (if clinically appropriate) or other testosterone solutions that can help you feel like yourself again.

 Get started today.